-I took the time out to attempt a diy recycle for once, mainly to see for myself, and to show you, the anatomy of an innerspring mattress whilst we have the chance.
+I took the time out to attempt a DIY recycle for once, mainly to see for myself, and to show you, the anatomy of an innerspring mattress while we have the chance.

 As you can see pictured to the right, here we have what was once a beautiful looking, previously plump, firm and supportive king size orthopedic spring mattress.
 Years on and unfortunately its time to say goodbye to this old and saggy beast.
-As you may have guessed here it lies in the back garden on a chilli February morning.
-This thing was extremely heavy, possibly in excess of 40kg, so it required two of us to transport which was still quite a task of push and pull.
-Something to wheel along would have been much easier, but instead we placed a very large heavy duty plastic cover underneath to help reduce the friction.
+As you may have guessed here, it lies in the back garden on a chilly February morning.
+This thing was extremely heavy, possibly more than 50kg, so it required two of us to transport which was still quite a task of push and pull.
+Something to wheel along would have been much easier, but instead, we placed a huge heavy duty plastic cover underneath to help reduce the friction.

-Once we had it transported into the garden and laid flat on dry ground, the first thing we did was run a long slit around the four edges using the sharp thin stanley knife we had.
+Once we had it transported into the garden and laid flat on the dry ground, the first thing we did was run a large slit around the four edges using the sharp thin Stanley knife we had.
 A relatively large craft knife would suffice, but it needed to puncture all the layers and reach the hollow.
-Beneath the externally visible fabric cover there is a couple layers of foam which acts as added protection inbetween from those continuous coils aka bonnell springs you’re about to see.
-The cut around each of the edges had to meet in order for the top three layers to be cleanly ripped off.
+Beneath the externally visible fabric cover, there is a couple of layers of foam that acts as added protection in-between from those continuous coils aka Bonnell springs you’re about to see.
+The cut around each of the edges had to meet for the top three layers to be cleanly ripped off.

 We then literally pulled off (quite easily) the top fabric layer and both levels of foam (seen here in the order of cream, white, and gray).
 These were then rolled neatly and placed in bin bags ready for re-use.
 Turning the mattress over and the same was performed on the opposite.
-Our plan with this fabric is to store and hold on for usage as insulation on a small upcoming project.
-Anyone else can do the same, either re-use, dispose, even sell.
-This material easily makes up 50% of the overall recyclable contents, and is the bulk of what recycling companies put to many other uses.
+Our plan with this fabric is to store and hold on for use as insulation on a small upcoming project.
+Anyone else can do the same, either re-use, dispose of, even sell.
+This material easily makes up 80% of the overall recyclable contents and is the bulk of what recycling companies put to many other uses.

 Once all the layers of fabric and foam were removed the continuous coil bare spring frame was left for the taking.
-If you look close enough you can see to the right where the mattress was starting to sag; it looks like that area was used for regular sitting.
-Unfortunately some of the padding was reluctant to come off so using a flat head screw driver and pliers we had to remove some clips in order to fully strip down and make the shell fabric-free.
-Finally, the shell was much more manageable now, lighter, and easily folded into the back of the suv.
-We had no purpose to re-use the metal, so we drove and sold to local scrap metal merchant for a decent price.
+If you look close enough you can see to the right where the mattress was starting to sag; it seems like that area was used for regular sitting.
+Unfortunately, some of the padding was reluctant to come off so using a flat head screwdriver and pliers we had to remove some clips to fully strip down and make the shell fabric-free.
+Finally, the shell was much more manageable now, lighter, and easily folded into the back of the SUV.
+We had no purpose to re-use the metal, so we drove and sold to a local scrap metal merchant for a decent price.